mw0/MLnotebooks/multiClass/README.md

 ![FDA code frequencies](fda_q_fixedFrequenciesFdaCodeFrequencies.png "FDA code frequencies")

 * Four classes (7, 26, 27 & 29) were always critical violations, while four (30, 32, 34 & 46) never were critical violations.
-The `FDAISCRITICAL` boolean therefore is predictive, and should be included.
+The `FDAISCRITICAL` boolean therefore is strongly predictive, at least for these classes, and should be included in models.

 * Work was done on a notebook computer with 12 GB of memory, which was somewhat marginal for random forest models.